nanda94/Final-project/README.md

 ### Simulation's variables of uncertainty

 The input variables or parameters of uncertainty would be the tasks pending or due per week (assignments, exams, projects and etc.), the difficulty levels of the tasks and time taken for each task.
-These depend on the number of credits (or courses) taken which is also an input variable, however, that is not random.
+These depend on the number of coursess (or credits) taken which is also an input variable, however, that is not random.

 Ranges of the variables would be based on the pattern followed by the School of Information Sciences, UIUC (could be any other department as well).
 For probability distribution, real-world data will be analyzed/compared (sample of students and their course schedules) and considered for this project.

+Multiple distributions (Normal distribution and Triangular distribution) have been used according to context (see comments in the code).

 I believe using real-world data for analysis and/or comparison is a good representation of reality.
+Therefore, an example course from the School of Information Sciences, UIUC has been considered for comparison (check Real_Courses.pdf).

 ## Instructions on how to use the program:

-Firstly, the program takes the input values for the aforementioned parameters/variables.

-The program then performs the simulation to check the busiest or most hectic week/s and checks if the hypothesis holds true.

-The program also computes and compares the results of the data from the available dataset (a small sample of students from the School of Information Sciences) along with the simulation results.
+For an illustrative walkthrough, check the Conclusion.pdf file, which contains sample input along with screenshots of terminal output and graphs.
+The analysis has been explained with conclusion.

+Instructions:
+Enter user input for number of courses.
+The program runs simulation and displays output graphs for each course, followed by a graphical representation of total workload (across all courses for the semester).

+#Conclusion:

+We can conclude that the hypothesis does not always hold true (based on multiple simulation runs).
+Sometimes, the most hectic time for students could be weeks other than the mid-term and finals weeks.

+(for a detailed explanation, refer to Conclusion.pdf file)

 ## Sources Used:

-For this project, I intend to use real-world data.
-The first step is to take a small sample of students from the School of Information Sciences (or any other department) and analyze their schedules and workload (for different combinations of courses).
-Next step would be to check if the hypothesis is validated or refuted, and also if the simulations provide a similar outcome.
+For this project, an example course from the School of Information Sciences, UIUC has been considered for comparison (check Real_Courses.pdf).

 References: